acoli-repo/AURIS/guidelines/archive/discourse.2023-11-15-1803.md

 - (123) A Lorillard spokewoman said, “This is an old story. **[Implicit = in fact]** We’re talking about years ago before anyone heard of asbestos having any questionable properties.”
 (PDTB2, 0003)

 - (124) An enormous turtle has succeeded where the government has failed: **[Implicit = specifically]** He has made speaking Filipino respectable.
 (PDTB2, 0804)

-- (14) The Treasury Department said the U.S. trade deficit may worsen next year, after two years of significant improvement. **[Implicit=Specifically]** In its report to Congress on international economic policies, the Treasury said that any improvement in the broadest measure of trade, known as the current account, ”is likely at best to be very modest,” and ”the possibility of deterioration in the current account next year cannot be excluded.”
-(Prasad et al. 2017, p.
-12)

 > Notes:
 > - cf. RST Elaboration